 I recently caught up with an excellent 2016 film Denial.
 It tells the story of the 2000 court case Hitler apologist and Holocaust denier David Irving brought against Jewish Amerian historian Deborah Lipstadt and her book publisher Penguin for defamation.
 Scenes from the movie were filmed in Auschwitz in winter and it brought back strong memories of my own cold visit there in late 2008.

 Irving lost the case for reasons I’ll get to but there’s a scene near the end where Lipstadt (played with passion by Rachel Weisz) gives a press conference which is even more appropriate in today’s world of rampant conspiracy theories.
 “Freedom of speech means you can say what you want.
 What you can’t do is lie and expect not to held accountable for it,” Lipstadt said.
 “Not all opinions are equal and some things happen just like we say they do.
 Slavery happened, the Black Death happened, the Earth is round, the icecaps are melting, Elvis is not alive.”

-The Holocaust too is something that today’s Anti-Semites (also retweeted by Trump) still claim did not happen.
-The difference is the Irving case left a written testimony to history.
-Though Justice Charles Gray in his judgment said proof of the Holocaust was a task for historians not judges, the case remains some of the strongest written testimony that can be flung at any denialist.
+The Holocaust is something today’s Anti-Semites (also retweeted by Trump) still claim did not happen.
+The difference is the Irving case left a written testimony to the contrary.
+Though Justice Charles Gray’s judgment said proof of the Holocaust was a task for historians not judges, the case remains some of the strongest written testimony that can be flung at any denialist.